zopefoundation/z3c.baseregistry/src/z3c/baseregistry/README.txt

     commonly defined by the path of the URL.

 Unfortunately, it is impossible to populate local sites with ZCML.
-The main reason is the lack of addressibility of local sites during the initial startup process.
+The main reason is the lack of addressability of local sites during the initial startup process.

-However, on the other hand we have a very advanced UI configuration system that involves views, resources, layers ans skins.
+However, on the other hand we have a very advanced UI configuration system that involves views, resources, layers and skins.
 So let's compare the two.

 (1) Views/Resources in the UI are like registered components in the component
     architecture.